-Everybody has to start somewhere and passive exercise is a great way for quadriplegics to build a strong foundation of skills.
+Everybody has to start somewhere and passive exercise is a great way for people with quadriplegia to maintain joint flexibility and promote circulation.

 If you have can control some functions in your hands, wrists, and elbows, you can practice range of motion exercises without assistance.

 We have an article all about passive range of motion exercises that you can check out for a full body workout and more details on the benefits of doing this type of exercise.